Kwon Eun-bi

-Following Iz*One's disbandment, Woollim Entertainment revealed on August 5, 2021, that Eunbi was preparing to debut as a solo singer; her first mini album Open was released on August 24.
+Following Iz*One's disbandment in April 2021, she made her solo debut on August 24, 2021, with the release of her first mini album Open.

 Life and career

-Early life
+1995–2017: Early life and pre-debut activities

-Kwon Eun-bi was born on September 27, 1995, in South Korea.
+Kwon Eun-bi was born on September 27, 1995, in Geumcheon District, Seoul.
 Her family consists of her parents and an older brother.
 She attended Dong-il Middle School and graduated from School of Performing Arts Seoul.
 In middle school, she expressed to her parents her desire to attend a dance academy.
 Her parents were initially against her becoming a singer, and told her to attend a dance academy only as a hobby, wanting her to focus on her studies instead.
 Determined to become a singer, she finally persuaded her parents by sending a letter to her other family members, asking for help in convincing her parents to let her attend an arts high school.
 When she was 17, she was a backup dancer for girl groups such as Secret and Girl's Day, and was encouraged by member Hyeri (who was her senior in high school) to pursue her aspirations of becoming an idol.
 During this time, she was also working part-time at a Paris Baguette store.

-Predebut

-Kwon debuted in the Kiroy Company-managed eight-member girl group Ye-A under the stage name 'Kazoo' on July 18, 2014, with the single "Up and Down".
-It is assumed that the group quietly disbanded after releasing only one single.
+Kwon debuted in the Kiroy Company-managed eight-member girl group Ye-A under the stage name 'Kazoo' on July 18, 2014, with the single "National Treasure".
+She presumably left the group along with fellow member Chai after they both were removed from the groups' Twitter bio.
 She auditioned for several entertainment companies afterwards, and signed a contract with Woollim Entertainment.

-Career

 2018–2020: Produce 48 and debut with Iz*One

 Kwon Eun-bi was one of four trainees from Woollim Entertainment who participated on the Mnet girl group survival show Produce 48, a collaboration between the Mnet series Produce 101 and the J-pop idol group AKB48.
 She consistently ranked among the Top 12, eventually finishing in 7th place, which allowed her to debut as a member of Iz*One, alongside fellow Woollim Entertainment trainee Kim Chae-won, and was named the group's leader.
 They debuted on October 29, 2018, with the single "La Vie en Rose".

 In 2019, she became a permanent cast member of the JTBC show Respect Your Style, Real Life alongside Jung Hyung-don and Ahn Jung-hwan which first aired in May and ended in August of the same year.

 In February 2020, she made her debut as a songwriter and wrote and composed the song "Spaceship" which was released as a track for Iz*One's first studio album Bloom*Iz.
-The song charted at #130 on the Gaon Digital Chart.
+The song charted at No. 130 on the Gaon Digital Chart.
 She wrote another song for their third mini-album Oneiric Diary entitled "With*One" as part of a songwriting team called Psycho Rabbit.
-It was released on June 15, 2020, and debuted at #152 on the Gaon Digital Chart.
+It was released on June 15, 2020, and debuted at No. 152 on the Gaon Digital Chart.